Heilttme/Lootmakers/README.md

 in dev

-Eccomerce website made with React + Django Rest Api
+Eccommerce website made with React + Django Rest Api

 to be filled after launching in prod